There is a buzz about resilience lately.

 The philosophy of Stoicism endorses being resilient: strong, steadfast, and in control of ourselves.
 Ryan Holiday, author of The Obstacle is the Way, provides this helpful summary of stoicism and highlights key practices.

 Here are a few activities featured:

-According to a well known stoic, Seneca, we should prepare ourselves for difficult times even while we are enjoying the good ones.
+According to a well-known stoic, Seneca, we should prepare ourselves for difficult times even while we are enjoying the good ones.
 He identifies the importance of building resilience to prepare for obstacles.
-This exercises involves taking a few days every month to practice a state of poverty or greater need than what we are used to.
+This exercise involves taking a few days every month to practice a state of poverty or greater need than what we are used to.

 By doing so, we may experience less worry about what we fear.
 It is important to note that this is an actual exercise rather than a reflection.
 It is not suggested to “think about” misfortune, but to actually live it.
 Try removing some of your regular comforts and conveniences for 2 days.

 This practice of what you fear can allow you to come to terms with “is this what I used to dread?”

 Choose not to be harmed and you won’t feel harmed.
 Don’t feel harmed and you haven’t been.